SmattsCode/SmattsCode.github.io/about.md

 Throughout my career I have always graciously used the wisdom of others.
 Be that in person, from blogs or that fountain of knowledge [Stack Overflow](https://stackoverflow.com/).
 I have also tried to pay it forward by sharing my experiences and knowledge with those around me, either at work or techie meetups.

 That's what I want this blog to be.
-A place for me to share my knowledge and experiences (the good, the bad, and purely for entertainmet the ugly!) with a bigger audience and another resource for you to find fixes for your DB (and other techie) problems.
+A place for me to share my knowledge and experiences (the good, the bad, and purely for entertainment the ugly!) with a bigger audience and another resource for you to find fixes for your DB (and other techie) problems.

-If I'm not helping you fix a problem, maybe I can provide some light relief by giving you a laugh at my latest mishap!
+If I'm not helping you fix a problem, maybe I can give you a laugh at my latest mishap!